jonvuri/ractivate/README.md

 #### extensions

-An array of file extensions that the transform will operate on.
+An array of file extensions that the transform will be restricted to.
 If this option is not an array (e.g. `null` or `undefined`), the transform will operate on all of the files it receives.
-Use this if you want to restrict the set of files prior to this transform.

 By default, this option is set to `[ '.html' ]`.